rust-project-primer/book/src/tools/watch.md

 *In this chapter of his book, Luca explains how to setup a real-life Rust project.
-He explains that using `cargo watch` can reduce the perceived compilation time.*
+He explains that using `cargo watch` can reduce the perceived compilation time, because it triggers immediately after you change and save a file.*

 [Cargo Issue #9339: Add Cargo watch](https://github.com/rust-lang/cargo/issues/9339)

-*In this Issue, there is some discussion going on to incorporate file watching functionality natively into Cargo.*
+*In this issue on the Cargo repository, there is some discussion going on to incorporate file watching functionality natively into Cargo.*